 Posted in How To on April 18th, 2013

-The sad part is, instead of making an attempt to understand the psychology of visitors and form justifiable hypotheses for CTA tests, the majority of site owners consider this a hit and trial thing.
+The sad part is, instead of making an attempt to understand the psychology of visitors and form justifiable hypotheses for button tests, the majority of site owners consider this a hit and trial thing.
 While there’s nothing wrong in saying that it’s all a guessing game.
 But “educated guessing” is the key phrase here.

 True, there’s no rule of thumb in testing and even the best practices cannot be counted upon until a winner is declared.
-But if not to try best practices, you can bookmark this article to explore innovative ways you can experiment with your CTAs.
+But if not to try best practices, you can bookmark this article to explore innovative ways you can experiment with your call-to-actions.

 Again, you’ll first have to test these suggestions, and see which combinations work best in your case.**